ODBC on Linux and UNIX platforms

 SQLSETPOSIROW Size.: 2

-If you are using the GUI ODBC Administrator (ODBCConfig) you can view data sources in User and System DSN tabs:
+If you're using the GUI ODBC Administrator (ODBCConfig), you can work with data sources by choosing the User DSN or System DSN tabs:

 How do you create an ODBC data source